We’re introducing you to people who are part of the Betterwrite world. Welcome to RACHEL ROWLANDS.

 Rachel, what’s your connection with Betterwrite?

-I’m a member of the Society for Editors and Proofreaders, and was invited to become part of the editorial team at Betterwrite.
+I’m a member of the Chartered Institute of Editors and Proofreaders, and was invited to become part of the editorial team at Betterwrite.
 I was more than happy to get involved.

 Tell us about your work.